-The M.A. programme in German deals with German language, literature, and language teaching.
+The M.A.in German programme deals with German language, literature, and language teaching.
 There are four courses offered every semester with a dissertation in the final semester.
-It is an 80 credit programme.
+It is an 80-credit programme.
 Each course is of 5 credits.